 Verse 7: And when he had opened the fourth seal, I heard the voice of the fourth beast say, Come and see.

-This is still Jesus who had come and taken “the book out of the right hand of him that sat upon the throne” in Revelation 5:7.
-As He precedes to open the seals we should consider what the opening of each successive seal means.
+This is still Jesus who had come and taken “the book out of the right hand of him that sat upon the throne” (Revelation 5:7).
+As He proceeds to open the seals, we should consider what the opening of each successive seal means.

 Obviously, the book itself cannot be opened until the very last seal has been loosed.
 Nevertheless, what is revealed when each seal is opened is surely representative, in a very symbolic, pictorial manner, what is written inside the book.

-So, while it is impossible to know the exact details of what is “written within and on the backside” (Rev.5:1) of it until all have been loosed, the symbols presented give us a good sense of the character and behavior of the people whose record lies within.
+While it is impossible to know the exact details of what is “written within and on the backside” (Revelation 5:1), until all have been loosed, the symbols presented give us a good sense of the character and behavior of the people whose record lies within.
 Therefore, what is seen when the seals are opened could be considered something like multiple titles to the book.
 The old saying that “a picture is worth a thousand words” certainly holds true in the seven seals of the book of Revelation.

 Even though there are three more “seals” to the “book,” this is the last time we hear from one of the “four beasts.”
 This one, according to Revelation 4:7, is “like a flying eagle” in contrast to the other three which were like a “lion, calf” and “face as a man,” but it offers the same invitation as the others to “Come and see” what I see.
 As its doleful appearance suggests, what we “see” in the next verse is not pretty.